-Architectural rendering is used in a big way in several manufacturing industries and rendering & modelling in commercial spaces.
+Architectural rendering is used in a big way in several manufacturing industries and rendering & modeling in commercial spaces.
 Some prime examples are automobiles, machine tools, and other manufacturing industries which require a high degree of precision.
 Instead of having to create physical prototypes, the proposed design and structure of the manufactured product is conveniently created on a computer screen.
-The ability to create a lifelike imagery using 3D rendering allows manufacturers to detect possible design flaws in advance.
+The ability to create lifelike imagery using 3D rendering allows manufacturers to detect possible design flaws in advance.
 Companies have also begun to use rendered images of proposed designs to seek customer feedback.

 There are lots of uses of 3D rendering in the field of medicine.
 3D imagery of the insides of afflicted patients allows doctors to assess the disease much better by able to spot abnormalities in shape or size quicker.
 When used in conjunction with analytical tools, such abnormalities can be compared with standard sizes and other affected patients from among millions of samples.
 Many kinds of invasive surgeries now utilize 3D rendered images for gaining accuracy and precision.

 It is said that a policeman forgets nothing.
 This is a very important train when it comes to a crime scene.
 A small piece of information at a crime scene might ring a bell months later and bring up a possible solution.
 The natural ability of a law enforcement officer to remember every small detail is now being aided by 3D rendering.
 The ability of a rendered image to hold scores of intricate details is making them a useful ally in law enforcement efforts.

 Designers have long been using 3D rendering software for their proposed designs to understand how certain cuts and falls look on certain body types.
 They have also experimented with colors and weaves, without actually having to create the dress first.
 We are now moving on to 3D imaging helping prospective clients as well.
 They can use 3D rendered images to virtually try on different dresses, just as they would do in a trial room.